 - 8 Relationships and Trust

-- 8 Equality
+- 9 Equality

 - 9 Voice and Participation

-The Community Wellbeing Index November 2019 Update
+The Community Wellbeing Index October 2020 Update

-Data within the Community Wellbeing Index was refreshed for the first time in November 2019, providing an up to date view of wellbeing across communities throughout the UK.
-We are planning to refresh the data in the Index every year.
+Data within the Community Wellbeing Index was refreshed in October 2020, providing an up to date view of wellbeing across communities throughout the UK.
+This is the second time that the Index has been refreshed since its creation, and we plan to continue refreshing the data every year.

 The measures making up the Index have largely remained the same.
 We have updated some indicators, mainly where new data sources have been identified.
 This document has been produced to enable users of the Index to understand all of the measures and data sources that are included, along with the methodology applied for each.